Jet shape modifications in holographic dijet systems

 The model presented requires many future improvements, and for that reason the results presented should be seen as qualitative.
-We only consider back-to-back dijets without considering third jets, and we do not treat the back reaction of jets on the medium or include any hadronization procedure.
-All of these can potentially be improved by incorporating the model in a Monte Carlo framework such as JETSCAPE \citep{Cao:2017zih} (see also \citep{Casalderrey-Solana:2016jvj}).
-We stress in particular that third jets can affect the subleading jet shapes at intermediate to large $r$, which likely contributes to the difference between our result (Fig. \ref{fig:jet-shapes} middle) and JEWEL (Fig. \ref{fig:jet-shapes} right).
-We note that the averaged subleading jet shape of JEWEL agreed quite well with the result of CMS when including particles with $p_{T}>3$ GeV.
-This cut in transverse momentum is important to separate the jet from the medium (also done in \citep{Sirunyan:2018jqr}).
-However it is known that recoils have a large effect on jet shapes when lower $p_T$ particles are included \citep{KunnawalkamElayavalli:2017hxo}, and they may have some impact on the jet shapes for $p_T>3$ GeV especially at large $r$.
+We only consider back-to-back dijets without considering third jets \footnote{Note that our dijets follow the measured dijet asymmetry distribution and that transverse momentum is hence not balanced.} , and we do not treat the back reaction of jets on the medium or include any hadronization procedure.
+All of these can potentially be improved by incorporating the model in a Monte Carlo framework such as \textsc{Jetscape} \cite{Cao:2017zih} (see also \cite{Casalderrey-Solana:2016jvj}).
+We stress in particular that third jets can affect the subleading jet shapes at intermediate to large $r$, which likely contributes to the difference between our result (Fig. \ref{fig:jet-shapes} middle) and \textsc{Jewel} (Fig. \ref{fig:jet-shapes} right).
+We note that the averaged subleading jet shape of \textsc{Jewel} agreed quite well with the result of CMS when including particles with $p_{T}>3$ GeV.
+This cut in transverse momentum is important to separate the jet from the medium (also done in \cite{Sirunyan:2018jqr}).
+However it is known that recoils have a large effect on jet shapes when lower $p_T$ particles are included \cite{KunnawalkamElayavalli:2017hxo}, and they may have some impact on the jet shapes for $p_T>3$ GeV especially at large $r$.
 Finally, it would also be interesting to extend this analysis to $\gamma-$jet events, where it is possible to use the photon as a probe of the initial jet energy and directly study how the shape modification of a jet depends on its energy loss.

-\textbf{Acknowledgments} - We thank Yen-Jie Lee, Krishna Rajagopal, Marta Verweij and Ivan Vitev for interesting discussions.
-WS is supported by VENI grant 680-47-458 from the Netherlands Organisation for Scientific Research (NWO).
-WS and JB are supported by the U.S. Department of Energy under grant Contract Number DE-SC0011090.
-AS is partially supported through the LANL/LDRD Program.
-AS is also grateful for travel support from RFBR grant 17-02-01108 at the beginning of this work.